FejixGUI/fejix/README.md

 # Fejix window management library

-Fejix is a cross-platform low-level abstraction library for object-oriented communication protocols of graphical shells.
+Fejix is a cross-platform C99 library that abstracts graphical protocols.
-Written in C99.
+It can perform tasks like window management, graphical API initialisation, input and more.

-> This library is in early development.
+> This library is in the earliest development stage.
+>
-> For now, there is just an emoji: 🌸.
+> The most interesting thing to see here is this emoji: 🌸.
+>
 > Yay.

 ## Build